garagehive/garagehive.github.io/docs/garagehive-migrating-to-aad-sign-on.md

 ---
 layout: docs
-title: DRAFT* - Migrating to AAD Sign-on for Garage Hive
+title: Migrating to AAD Sign-on for Garage Hive
 ---

 <a name="top"></a>

-# We are still working on this article!
-We are currently reviewing this article before it is published, check back later.

 # Migrating to AAD Sign-on for Garage Hive
 When your Garage Hive system is migrated to AAD sign on, how you sign in will change.
 Previously, the sign-in screen looked something like the one below: